Poetry

 and stretch your arms to the sky.

-Think only because it was cut down could you do this.
+Think only because it was cut down could you do

 You are standing where no one has stood